dgomes/pyprosegur/README.md

 The component uses the API provided by the Web Application.

-Has been tested in Portugal, but should also work in other countries (please open an Issue and report your success!)
+Has been developed/tested in Portugal, but should also work in other countries (please open an Issue and report your success!)

 ## LICENCE:
 Code is under MIT licence.